Latin Grammy Award for Best Instrumental Album

 The Latin Grammy Award for Best Instrumental Album is an honor presented annually at the Latin Grammy Awards, a ceremony that recognizes excellence and creates a wider awareness of cultural diversity and contributions of Latin recording artists in the United States and internationally.
-The award goes to the artists for releasing albums containing at least 51% or more of instrumental tracks of Latin instrumental recordings.
+The award goes to solo artists, duos or groups, producer(s), recording engineer(s) and mixing engineer(s) of 51% or more of the total playing time of the album.

 The award was first presented in 2001 in the pop field under the name of Best Pop Instrumental Album when it was handed out to Nestor Torres for the album This Side Of Paradise.
 However it wasn't until the Latin Grammy Awards of 2004 when the instrumental field was created and the award received its current denomination Best Instrumental Album which was awarded to Yo-Yo Ma for Obrigado Brazil.

 Chick Corea is the biggest winner in this category with two awards.
 Furthermore, musicians from the United States have received this award on four occasions.
 The rest of the winners come from Argentina, Cuba, Colombia and Puerto Rico.
 In 2013, the album Presente by Bajofondo became the first instrumental album to be nominated for Album of the Year.